MDAnalysis/membrane-curvature/README.md

 Contributions are very welcome!

 If you are interested in contributing to MembraneCurvature, installation of the development dependencies is required.
-See the [Installation] section in the Getting Started documentation for full details on pip, conda, and [uv] setup.

 There are three dependency groups defined in `pyproject.toml`: